 The pedal has three knobs: Distortion, Tone and a Level.
 The Distortion knob controls the level of overdrive, the Tone setting adjusts the amount of treble and the Level knob controls the output volume of the pedal.

-The JFET Switch Circuit is used to activate/deactivate the effect using a simple push button.
+The original TS808 Tube Screamer is not True Bypass, so it needs a JFET Switch Circuit in order to activate/deactivate the effect using a simple push button.
 It can turn the effect on, routing the signal through the circuit core or turn it off, bypassing the pedal and keeping the guitar signal unmodified.

 The JFET Bypass is formed by two switches and a toggle block to manage these switches:

-In both states the signal always pass through the input and output buffer, so it will work as a buffer even whether the effect is bypassed.
+In both states, the signal always passes through the input and output buffer, so it will work as a buffer even whether the effect is bypassed.
 Buffering the guitar signal avoids tone sucking, this is the reason why some players place the Tube Screamer early in the pedal chain before other pedals without input buffer as the Wah Wah, and therefore keeping sound fidelity.

-The switches are implemented with a N-channel JFETs working in saturation/off mode.
-Essential part of operation is controlling the biasing of the diodes D3 and D4:
+The switches are implemented with an N-channel JFETs working in saturation/off mode.
+The essential part of their operation is to control the biasing of the diodes D3 and D4: